invoiceninja/flutter-package/README.md

 # Invoice Ninja

-A Dart package to integrate with Invoice Ninja
+This package provides a simple way to charge users for features/products in your Flutter app

 ## Features
 * Accept online payment in mobile, web and desktop Flutter apps